section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 ![MySQL Workbench forward engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-3-set-options.jpg)

 **Step 4**
-Select the objects you would like to forward engineer.
+Select the objects you would like to be included in the EER diagram.
 These include tables, views, routines, users, and triggers.
 In this exercise, we only have tables.
-Make sure the option to import 4 table objects is selected.
-Click `NEXT`.
+Make sure the option to import 4 table objects is selected, then click `NEXT`.

 ![MySQL Workbench forward engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-4-select-objects.jpg)

 **Step 5**
 In this step, we are provided with the generated SQL script.
-The SQL file generated in this tutorial can be found on [Github](https://github.com/Tsanguu/MySQL-Workbench-database-design-tutorial).
+Find the SQL file generated in this tutorial on [Github](https://github.com/Tsanguu/MySQL-Workbench-database-design-tutorial).

 ![MySQL Workbench forward engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-5-review-sql.jpg)